AamirJafaq/hospital_database_system/README.md

 ### 🛠️ Technologies Used
 - PostgreSQL
-- SQL & PL/pgSQL
+- SQL & **PL/pgSQL**
 - Constraints, Functions, Triggers
+### 📜 License
+This project is open-source and free to use.
+Feel free to share and adapt the content for educational purposes.

 ### 👤 Author
 **Aamir Khan**
-Research Analyst,
+Research Analyst, **Center for Research & Development in Mathematics and Applications (CIDMA)**